Your Calgary Home Service Pros

 In the 1800s, ice harvesting became a thriving industry.
 Ice was transported and used to cool icehouses and iceboxes, providing refrigeration.

-Refrigeration ton is the amount of heat transferred to heat or melt one ton of ice in 24 hours.
+A refrigeration ton is the amount of heat transferred to melt one ton of ice in 24 hours.

 Obviously, the historical reference to ice is relevant to modern air conditioning systems, but the term "ton" stuck around and is still a measurement of cooling capacity.